FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Method

 \subsection{Task Definition}

+We define hallucination as making an erroneous measurement of the presence of a tube when it does not exist or making the wrong measurement.
 We categorize hallucinations in medical report generation models into two types: object hallucination and measurement hallucination.
 Object hallucination occurs when the model erroneously predicts the presence of specific diseases in particular anatomical structures, such as incorrectly identifying pneumonia in the right lung lobe.
 On the other hand, measurement hallucination refers to inaccurate predictions of numerical values related to quantifiable findings, such as the size of lesions or distances between devices and anatomical structures.
 The extensible design of FactCheXcker allows it to address both categories of hallucinations.
-However, in this paper, we primarily focus on detecting and correcting measurement hallucinations in AI-generated radiology reports, as this issue is more prevalent and critically requires our approach.
+However, in this paper, we primarily focus on detecting and correcting measurement hallucinations in model-generated radiology reports, as this issue is more prevalent and critically requires our approach.